Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

-In order to prove Proposition \ref{SanovbQN} we rely on a similar result, Proposition \ref{Sanovconnu} below proved in \cite{georgiz} with the Poisson process $\Poisson^1$ as reference measure instead of $\bQpN$.
-What we have to do is then to show that the result remains true when perturbing away from the Poisson case, which will take several steps.
-The proof of Lemma \ref{SanovbQN2}, on the other hand, relies on the classical Sanov's theorem whose adaptation to our setting is very similar to the previous one.
-We believe that some (if not all) of these variations around classical results belong to folklore knowledge but we provide a proof for the sake of completeness.
+In this section, we prove Proposition \ref{SanovbQN}, as well as Lemma \ref{SanovbQN2}.
+Proposition \ref{SanovbQN} is a \textit{process-level} (or \textit{type~3}) large deviation principle, whereas Lemma \ref{SanovbQN2} is rather Sanov-like (or \textit{type~2}).
+The proof of Proposition \ref{SanovbQN} relies on a similar result from \cite{georgiz} where the Poisson process $\Poisson^1$ is used as the reference measure instead of $\QNbeta$ (as defined in Section \ref{sec:empwihtoutint}).
+On the other hand, Lemma \ref{SanovbQN2} relies on the classical Sanov theorem with some adaption to our setting.
+We believe that at least parts of these (mostly technical) variations around classical results belong to folklore knowledge within the community of Gibbs point processes, but we provide a proof for the sake of completeness.

+First, let us say a word about the topology.
+Large deviation principles for empirical fields (in the \textit{non-interacting case}) hold with a stronger topology on $\config$, called the $\tau$-topology (it can be described as the initial topology associated to the maps $\C \mapsto f(\C)$ for all bounded measurable functions $f$ which are local in the sense of \eqref{funlocal}), see e.g. \cite{Georgii1} or \cite{seppalainen}.
+Although we expect both the intermediate result of Proposition \ref{SanovbQN} and our main LDP to hold for the $\tau$-topology, with essentially the same proof, we do not pursue this generality here.